Generic name: midazolam (injection) [ mi-DAZ-oh-lam ]

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect midazolam?

-Shortly after you are treated with midazolam, taking other drugs that make you sleepy or slow your breathing can cause dangerous side effects.
-Tell your doctor if you regularly use a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Shortly after you are treated with midazolam, using other drugs that make you sleep or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.